bunmidavies/year2notes/comp26020/typeclasses.md

 main = print(describe (1::Int))
 ```

+- we define the typeclass with the `class` keyword
+- we make a type an ==instance of the typeclass== by using `instance`, and then providing implementations for the functions described within the typeclass
+- once this is done, we can then use any of the typeclass's functions on types which are instances of the typeclass

-integers themselves in haskell are already overloaded, so for that reason the `::Int` needs to be added onto the end
+Lecture: *integers themselves in haskell are already overloaded, so for that reason the `::Int` needs to be added onto the end*

-to then create further functions which only apply on data types within a typeclass, we can use the `=>` notation
+we can then create functions which are only applicable to types which are instances of a given typeclass

 ```haskell
 descrLen :: Descriptive a => a -> Int
 descrLen x = length(describe x)
 ```
+since types which aren't instances of the `descriptive` class won't have the `describe` functionality, we use the `=>` notation to say `a` ==must be an instance of Descriptive==

 we can use this when dealing with list structures:
 ```haskell